MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Interacting with the Visualization
 ----------------------------------
-Clustergrammer produces highly interactive heatmaps.
-This section will cover the types of interaction that are available.
+Data visualizations benefit enormously from interaction.
+Clustergrammer produces highly interactive heatmaps that enable users to intuitively interact with complex datasets and this section will cover the types of interactions available to the user.

 Zooming and Panning
 ===================